Ahmed-Elshiekh/PaintBrush/README.md

 # PaintBrush
-PaintBrush is a Java-based paint application for drawing shapes and freehand sketches.
-Features include shape drawing, freehand sketching, color selection, fill mode, and an eraser tool.
-Built with Java AWT and Swing
+PaintBrush is a Java-based drawing app.
+It lets you draw shapes, sketch freely, pick colors, fill shapes, use an eraser, and undo your last action.